jerdog/droidconde18/PITCHME.md

 ## How do you get people involved?
 "If you can *enable* an environment in which people can share, they will and the benefits will entice others to join." -**Susannah Fox**, *Pew Internet / American Life Project*

+Note:
+Vibrant, awesome communities foster a "sense" of connectedness, and then combine the ability for people to contribute and add value - these become tremendously rewarding places to be a part of.

+---
+### How to get started?
+@ul
+- Identify target devs and where they hang out @note[Places like SO, StackExchange, Hacker News, Reddit, etc. are the biggest, with places like Microsoft's MSDN targeting devs on specific MS platforms and tech partners.]
+- Identify their interests and motivations
+- Remove barriers to adoption @note[Remove every barrier which prohibits easy adoption of your platform/product.
+Make sure that your onboarding to participation in the community is as straightforward / simple as possible.]
+@ulend

+Note:

+---
+### Community Onboarding 101
+@ul
+- Make new members feel welcomed and comfortable
+- Give specific, simply steps to get started
+- Don't overwhelm with too much info/tasks
+- Over time interact in multiple ways @note[don't just use email to interact]
+- Convey the culture and voice of the community
+@ulend

 ---
 ### Understand motivations for involvement
 @ul